fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 Blackhole runs on 75 physical machines:

-* 2 http nodes, one in each data center behind a [HAProxy](http://www.haproxy.org/) to load balance the queries.
+* 2 http nodes, one in each data center behind an [HAProxy](http://www.haproxy.org/) to load balance the queries.
 * 3 master nodes located in 3 different data center.
 * 70 data nodes into 2 different data center.

-Each node has quad core Xeon D-1521 CPU running at 2.40GHz and 64GB of memory.
+Each node has quad-core Xeon D-1521 CPU running at 2.40GHz and 64GB of memory.
 The data nodes have a RAID0 over 4*800GB SSD drives with XFS.
-The whole cluster runs a Systemd less Debian Jessie with a 3.14.32 vanilla kernel.
+The whole cluster runs a systemd-less Debian Jessie with a 3.14.32 vanilla kernel.
 The current version of the cluster has 218,75TB of storage and 4,68TB of memory with 2.39TB being allocated to Elasticsearch heap.
 That's all for the numbers.

 ---

 ## Elasticsearch configuration

 Blackhole runs ElasticSearch 1.7.5 on Java 1.8.
 Indexes have 12 shards and 1 replica.
 We ensure each data center hosts 100% of our data using Elasticsearch [rack awareness](https://www.elastic.co/guide/en/elasticsearch/reference/current/allocation-awareness.html) feature.
-This setup allows to crash a whole data center without neither data loss nor downtime, which we test every month.
+This setup allows crashing a whole data center without neither data loss nor downtime, which we test every month.

-All the filtered queries are ran with `_cache=false` ElasticSearch caches the filtered queries result in memory, making the whole cluster explode at the first search.
+All the filtered queries are run with `_cache=false` ElasticSearch caches the filtered queries result in memory, making the whole cluster explode at the first search.
 Running queries on 100GB shards, this is not something you want to see.

 When running in production, our configuration is: